syncfusion-content/ej2-charts-docs/ej2-javascript/3D chart/js/es5-getting-started.md

 ## Add 3D Chart Title

-You can add a title using `title` property to the 3D chart to provide quick information to the user about the data plotted in the 3D chart.
+You can add a title using `title` property to the 3D Chart to provide quick information to the user about the data plotted in the 3D Chart.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}